Bharatiya Janata Party: Name and symbols

+Precursors

 Bharatiya Jana Sangh (1951–77)

-The BJP's origins lie in the Bharatiya Jana Sangh, popularly known as the Jana Sangh, founded by Syama Prasad Mukherjee in 1951 in response to the politics of the dominant Congress party.
-It was founded in collaboration with the Hindu nationalist volunteer organisation, the Rashtriya Swayamsevak Sangh (RSS), and was widely regarded as the political arm of the RSS.
+The BJP's origins lie in the Bharatiya Jana Sangh, popularly known as the Jana Sangh, founded by Shyama Prasad Mukherjee in 1951 in response to the politics of the dominant National Congress party.
+It was founded in collaboration with the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindutva paramilitary organisation.
+The Jana Sangh was widely regarded as the political arm of the RSS.
 The Jana Sangh's aims included the protection of India's "Hindu" cultural identity, in addition to countering what it perceived to be the appeasement of Muslim people and the country of Pakistan by the Congress party and then-Prime Minister Jawaharlal Nehru.
 The RSS loaned several of its leading pracharaks, or full-time workers, to the Jana Sangh to get the new party off the ground.
 Prominent among these was Deendayal Upadhyaya, who was appointed General Secretary.
 The Jana Sangh won only three Lok Sabha seats in the first general elections in 1952.
 It maintained a minor presence in parliament until 1967.

 The Jana Sangh's first major campaign, begun in early 1953, centred on a demand for the complete integration of Jammu and Kashmir into India.
 Mukherjee was arrested in May 1953 for violating orders from the state government restraining him from entering Kashmir.
 He died of a heart attack the following month, while still in jail.
 Mauli Chandra Sharma was elected to succeed Mukherjee; however, he was forced out of power by the RSS activists within the party, and the leadership went instead to Upadhyaya.
 Upadhyay remained the General Secretary until 1967, and worked to build a committed grassroots organisation in the image of the RSS.
 The party minimised engagement with the public, focusing instead on building its network of propagandists.
 Upadhyaya also articulated the philosophy of integral humanism, which formed the official doctrine of the party.
 Younger leaders, such as Atal Bihari Vajpayee and Lal Krishna Advani also became involved with the leadership in this period, with Vajpayee succeeding Upadhyaya as president in 1968.
 The major themes on the party's agenda during this period were legislating a uniform civil code, banning cow slaughter and abolishing the special status given to Jammu and Kashmir.

 After assembly elections across the country in 1967, the party entered into a coalition with several other parties, including the Swatantra Party and the socialists.
-It formed governments in various states across the Hindi heartland, including Madhya Pradesh, Bihar and Uttar Pradesh.
+It formed governments in various states across the Hindi Belt, including Madhya Pradesh, Bihar and Uttar Pradesh.
 It was the first time the Jana Sangh held political office, albeit within a coalition; this caused the shelving of the Jana Sangh's more radical agenda.